tacdevel/tacdevelfx/README.md

 **NOTICE**: This software is a work-in-progress with a (relatively) stable release planned for the end of the year.

-**NOTICE**: This repo supercedes [LibUISharp](https://tom-corwin/LibUISharp).
+**NOTICE**: This repository supersedes [LibUISharp](https://tom-corwin/LibUISharp), with it's source in the `TCD.Drawing.*` and `TCD.UI` packages.
 This notice will be removed when [andlabs/libui#426](https://github.com/andlabs/libui/pull/426) is merged.

 # TCDFx (TCD Framework)

-TCDFx (also known as the TCD Framework) is a collection of libraries targeting .NET Standard and tools targeting .NET Core, providing APIs for UI application development, alternative P/Invoke types, and other helpeul APIs to make development easier.
+TCDFx (also known as the TCD Framework) is a collection of libraries targeting .NET Standard and tools targeting .NET Core, providing APIs for UI application development, alternative P/Invoke types, and other helpful APIs to make development easier.

 For examples, see the `examples\` directory.